semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 It is always advised to check the columns for missing values (written as NaN) to understand the completeness of our dataset.

-For this, we use the heatmap function
+For this, we use the heatmap function.

 ```python